 The following result establishes the degree of approximation accuracy in a mean-squared error (MSE) sense provided by the subspace $\setU_n$ for representing the ``time-limited'' version of characters $\chi_\xi(g)$ (where $g$ is limited to $\setA_\tau$).

 \begin{thm} For any $n\in \Z^+$, the optimal $n$-dimensional subspace which minimizes~\eqref{eq:best subsapce} is $\setU_n$.
 Furthermore, with this choice of subspace, we have

-\end{thm} The proof of Theorem~\ref{thm:subspace for characters} is given in Appendix~\ref{sec:prf subspace for characters}.
-Combined with Theorem~\ref{thm:limiting operator}, Theorem~\ref{thm:subspace for characters} implies that by choosing $n\approx |\setA_\tau||\setB|$, on average the subspace spanned by the first $n$ eigenfunctions of $\calT_{\setA_\tau}\calB_\setB\calT_{\setA_\tau}$ is expected to accurately represent time-limited characters within the band of interest.
-We note that the representation guarantee for time-limited characters $\{\calT_{\setA_\tau}\chi_\xi,\xi \in \setB\}$ can also be used for most band-limited signals that are observed over a finite set $\setA_\tau$.
+where $|\cdot|$ denotes the Haar measure. \end{thm} The proof of Theorem~\ref{thm:subspace for characters} is given in Appendix~\ref{sec:prf subspace for characters}.
+Combined with Theorem~\ref{thm:limiting operator}, Theorem~\ref{thm:subspace for characters} implies that by choosing $n\approx |\setA||\setB|$, on average the subspace spanned by the first $n$ eigenfunctions of $\calT_{\setA}\calB_\setB\calT_{\setA}$ is expected to accurately represent time-limited characters within the band of interest.
+We note that the representation guarantee for time-limited characters $\{\calT_{\setA}\chi_\xi,\xi \in \setB\}$ can also be used for most band-limited signals that are observed over a finite set $\setA$.
 To see this, suppose $x(g)$ is a band-limited function which can be represented as

-An immediate consequence of the above equation is that one can view $\{\calT_{\setA_\tau}\chi_\xi,\xi \in \setB\}$ as the atoms for building $\calT_{\setA_\tau} x$:
+An immediate consequence of the above equation is that one can view $\{\calT_{\setA}\chi_\xi,\xi \in \setB\}$ as the atoms for building $\calT_{\setA} x$: